gautriv/gautriv.github.io/_posts/2026/5/2026-05-15-modern-day-technical-writing-is-dead.md

 This apocalypse isn't about AI being "smarter" than us.
 It's about AI being free at scale.

 The disruption comes down to zero marginal cost.
-A senior human technical writer can draft 2,000 words a day.
-An agentic pipeline writes 2,000,000.
+A senior human technical writer drafts maybe 2,000 words on a good day.
+An agentic pipeline does not have good days and bad days.
+It has throughput, and the throughput is effectively uncapped.
 Even if the human is stylistically superior, the human loses the war of attrition.

 This is the CFO logic.
-If the documentation pipeline is 50x faster and 100x cheaper, the "quality gap" is an irrelevant luxury.
+If the documentation pipeline is dramatically faster and an order of magnitude cheaper, the "quality gap" is an irrelevant luxury.

-You don't have to look far for the proof.
+You don't have to look far for the proof, and you don't have to take my word for it.
+In February 2024, Klarna's AI assistant handled two-thirds of the company's customer service chats in its first month, the work of an estimated 700 full-time agents.
+Klarna booked it as a forty-million-dollar profit swing and watched resolution time fall from eleven minutes to under two.
+That is not a demo.
+That is a public earnings story.
 Look at Zendesk's AI agent auto-generating support knowledge base articles directly from closed tickets.
 Look at GitBook's AI workflows summarizing PRs into user-facing changelogs without human intervention.
-These aren't beta tests; they are active, deployed workflows compressing the marginal labor cost of documentation.
+The support desks even publish the receipts: vendors report 40 to 60 percent ticket deflection on mature queues, and the honest first-year floor still lands at 10 to 20 percent.
+The market that sells these pipelines grew from 5.23 billion dollars in 2024 to 7.71 billion in 2025.
+These aren't beta tests.
+They are deployed workflows, and the money has already chosen a side.

 ### The 50% fallacy